wo-language/wo/justifications.md

 ## Theory

-When someone makes a new programming language, it should solve a problem, not just do something that vaguely feels attractive because it combines that paradigm from that language is based on C so it's fast.
+When someone makes a new programming language, it should solve a problem, not just do something that vaguely feels attractive because it combines that paradigm from that language and is based on C so it's fast.

 A similar situation was Scala over Java.
 It clearly improved the syntax and design, especially with pattern matching, and, importantly, interoped with Java.
 This project goes deeper than that by modifying the same compiler.

-I have not seen anything in the programming language landscape like that - a direct child of Go that addresses its design.
+I have not seen anything in the programming language landscape like that: a direct child of Go that addresses design.

-And let it be known, the internet is full of needless speculation as to "why Go did this and not that?", so I'll also make this transparent and be skeptical of any justification that people give to Go, instead prioritizing the objective best way of doing something regardless of what the theories originally purported.
+And let it be known, the internet is full of needless speculation as to "why Go did this and not that?".
+I'll make this design process transparent and be skeptical of any justification that people give to Go, instead, prioritizing the "objective" best way of doing something regardless of what the theories originally purported.
 In other words, this is about what happens in practice, not how logically sound or nice the theory is behind it.
+Or, how bad you think it would be, which is just obstinance without actually trying it.
 For example, Vim sounds crazy on paper to people the first time they hear of it, thinking "but why can't you type by default!?", but only once they start to try it out do they realize that it's incredible to use in practice.
 Or, hypothetically, they end up realizing it's terrible, and they simply enjoy hurting their hands with the arrow keys.

+Obviously, the design I end up going with is going to be heavily influenced by my opinions, but I'm actually trying to base it on what I percieve as the average universal preference.

-Additionally, the entire band of questions like "wasn't it designed for bad programmers?" are almost entirely irrelevent here.
+Additionally, the entire band of questions such as "wasn't it designed for bad programmers?" are irrelevent here.
 Whataboutisms like that which lead one astray from the real goals of programming language design are not the main topic here.
-Tip: it's a fallacy because something is what it is whether someone intended for it to be something or not.
+Tip: it's a fallacy because something is what it is whether someone intended for it to be something or not (but it could give clues into its design as it is anyway, but people don't ask that question for that reason).

 Ultimately, certain improvements can be more valuable in different circumstances, while it doesn't matter in others.
 For example, I had a Java program that simplifies math expressions, and making that [one file](https://github.com/Branzz/DiscreteMath/blob/scala_integration/src/bran/tree/compositions/expressions/operators/OperatorExpression.scala#L452) into Scala out of the whole project shortened [that code](https://github.com/Branzz/DiscreteMath/blob/scala_integration/src/bran/tree/compositions/expressions/operators/OperatorExpression0.java#L223) by about 2.5 times as much because of pattern matching, but all the other files were fine being Java.

 So it is just nice to have the option of a design that is attuned to your circumstances, as opposed to some forced grifting replacement for all of Go that must be better because the author thinks so.

-This is also why I am planning to make the features modular / able to be swapped in and out.
+That's why I am planning to make the features modular / able to be swapped in and out with some kind of attribute.

+Despite my use of the first person, this is not really my project.
+I'll eventually put it in the third person if others begin to contribute a lot.
+Anyone can contribute with issues, pull requests, or even maintaining.
+I will be trigger-happy to accept pull requests even if I don't like the change, in order to be iterative and experimental (branches exist).
+We will finalize on something as long as it is democratically liked and clearly follows good language design.
+If it's something controversial, then it can just be a feature that's off by default - who cares?

+And yes, this project should be very unbackwards-compatible during its infancy at least.
+Syntax versions could be adapted, though, by appending letters to the base version like Go1.23.4 -> Wo1.23.4B

 ### The goals of code

 Code communicates and guarantees that it achieves something when ran by a computer.
 These two fight with each other in ways I won't be able to describe fully here.
 Intention seems to be an important part of Go's design, and I believe it is important.
 Just keep this in mind for later.

 I believe that adding comments is to compensate for code that doesn't communicate.
-They should be rarely used in practice, only for things like magic constants and documentation.
+They should be rarely used in practice, only used deliberately for things like magic constants and documentation.
 Even with documentation, it should be obvious what a function is going to do from its name.
 The syntax and style of a language along with the programmer's design of the code, such as identifier names and logical design, all contribute to the given "intent" of the program.
 Therefore:

 - The compiler should not force you to be vague.
   - and preferably should help you to be clear.